University of Chicago Logo PNG

 William Rainey Harper, a bright young scholar who shared Rockefeller’s goal, was the university’s first president.
 Harper profoundly influenced the development of the institution’s distinctive academic atmosphere.
 He established high standards for teaching and research, drew in eminent academics from around the globe, and pioneered several cutting-edge teaching techniques.

 The university officially opened on October 1, 1892.
 Early on, it made a name for itself with its revolutionary pedagogy.
-It was among the first universities in the country to provide doctorate programs and graduate studies.
+It was among the first universities in the country to provide doctoral programs and graduate studies.
 Furthermore, the institution pioneered online learning and adult education, offering courses.

 The institution was instrumental in the Manhattan Project during World War II.
 On December 2, 1942, beneath the university stadium’s stands, under the guidance of physicist Enrico Fermi, the first controlled nuclear reaction was achieved here.